wvandergryp/gcp-show-subnets/README.md

-# Display all GCP subnet in a Org using GCP Itenary
+# Display all GCP subnets in a Org using GCP Itenary
 GCP show all subnets in a GCP org across all projects

 # Step-by-Step Instructions